Kiri Vehera Stupa |

 The ancient name or the builder of this Stupa is not known yet.
 But it is speculated that this Stupa was either built by King Parakramabahu I (1153-1186 A.D.) in memory of his consort Queen Subhadra or it was built by Queen Subhadra herself (Wikramagamage, 2004).

-Stupa
+The Stupa

-The 28.5 meters tall Stupa is considered the best-preserved Stupa among the others found in the ancient city (Ray, 1960; Wikramagamage, 2004).
+The 28.5 m tall Stupa is considered the best-preserved Stupa among the others found in the ancient city (Ray, 1960; Wikramagamage, 2004).
 It has a diameter of about 88 ft at the base at the ground level and is surrounded by four frontispieces at the cardinal points (Ray, 1960).
 On either side of the front pieces are small rectangular Buddha shrines with brick roofs (Ray, 1960).
 The bubble-shaped dome rises upward from a base of three receding terraces and the original lime plaster is still visible on the dome.
 The present name probably derives from the fact that its well-preserved lime plaster.

 A quadrangular slab with an inscription lies on the Stupa terrace.